sendgrid/docs/source/API_Reference/Web_API_v3/Advanced_Suppression_Manager/groups.md

 Update a suppression group.

 {% parameters patch %}
   {% parameter name false 'String, may not share its name with any other suppression group in your account.'
-'The name of the new suppression group.' %}
+'The name of the new suppression group.
+Limit of 30 charaters.' %}
-  {% parameter description false 'String' 'A description of your suppression group (for your reference)' %}
+  {% parameter description false 'String' 'A description of your suppression group.
+Limit of 100 characters.' %}
 {% endparameters %}

 {% apiv3example patch PATCH https://api.sendgrid.com/v3/asm/groups/:group_id name=Item+Suggestions&description=Suggestions+for+items+our+users+might+like. %}